Discover hidden gems and must-see attractions along your journey

 Whether you're a history buff eager to learn about Minneapolis' industrial past, a nature lover wanting a peaceful riverside escape, or a family looking for an engaging outdoor outing, this detour offers something special.
 The combination of scenic beauty, historic significance, and urban amenities ensures a memorable stop on your road trip.

-Kid-friendly focus: The zoo and conservatory are ideal for families with young children, offering safe, accessible pathways, engaging animal encounters, and hands-on learning opportunities that captivate young minds.
+Kid-friendly focus: The gentle trails and open spaces make it ideal for families with young children, offering safe play areas and interactive historical exhibits that engage curious minds.

 Best For: Nature Lovers, Hiking, Biking, History Enthusiasts, Families with Children, Dog-Friendly